fullvaluedan/NFTer/docs/sui-client/cli.md

-gas payment, so no extra gas coin is required publish Publish Move modules split-coin Split a coin object into multiple coins switch Switch active address and network(e.g., devnet, local rpc server) tx-block Get the effects of executing the given transaction block transfer Transfer object transfer-sui Transfer SUI, and pay gas with the same SUI coin object.
+gas payment, so no extra gas coin is required publish Publish Move modules split-coin Split a coin object into multiple coins switch Switch active address and network(e.g., testnet, local rpc server) tx-block Get the effects of executing the given transaction block transfer Transfer object transfer-sui Transfer SUI, and pay gas with the same SUI coin object.
 If amount is specified, only the amount is transferred; otherwise the entire object is transferred